simonscmap/cmap4r/README.md

 ```

-## Example
+### Example:

-Functions in the cmap4r package facilitates downloading, preprocessing and visualizing the data from the CMAP database.
+Use *get_table* function to download data from a table on CMAP database in given range of space and time.

 ```
 library(cmap4r)